retrothruster/AI-Document-QnA-System/README.md

 ## To-Do / Future Enhancements
 <br>
-Due to time constraint, I was unable to add following features-<br>
+I was unable to add following features-<br>
 <br>
-link crawler<br>
+link crawler, It was bugging the output<br>
 processing images within document of another format<br>
 <br>